 Perhaps because it is a creature of the night and has a reputation for ferocity if cornered, the badger has long been harassed and hunted by man, now the only enemy of this quiet animal.

 Badgers are intelligent and social animals who live in close family groups called clans which are territorial.
-The results of recent studies in badger behaviour using advanced animal tracking methods suggest that badgers may be more tolerant of individuals from other clans than was once thought.
+The results of recent studies in badger behaviour using advanced animal tracking methods suggest that badgers may be more tolerant of individuals from other clans than was once thought, particularly during breeding.